TheArtSite

 Note: You must include a corresponding label after

-your checkbox, using the <label>
+your checkbox, using the <label> element with a for attribute

-of your input.
+pointed at the id of your input.
 This ensures the checkbox is easy to use with

 assistive technologies, on top of ensuring a good user experience for all (navigating with the tab key,